Anomalous depinning of magnetic domain walls within the ferromagnetic phase of the Weyl semimetal Co3Sn2S2: Results and Discussion

 \subsection{Magnetization measurements}

-The FCC curve with a magnetic field of $1000$\,Oe parallel to the $c$ axis is shown in Fig.~\ref{fig:Magnetization}, and illustrates the ferromagnetic-paramagnetic transition.
-The inverse susceptibility is fit to the Curie-Weiss law and we obtain an effective moment of $1.14$\,$\mu_B$ per Co and a Curie-Weiss temperature around $\theta_\textrm{CW}=175$\,K, which are consistent with a previously published work~\cite{Lin}.
+The FCC curve with a magnetic field of $1000$\,Oe applied parallel to the $c$ axis is shown in Fig.~\ref{fig:Magnetization}, and illustrates the ferromagnetic-paramagnetic transition.
+The inverse susceptibility is fit to the Curie-Weiss law and we obtain an effective moment of $1.14$\,$\mu_B$ per Co and a Curie-Weiss temperature of $\theta_\mathrm{CW}=175$\,K, which are consistent with previously published work~\cite{Lin,Vaqueiro,Schnelle,Liu}.
 There is no difference in the FCC and FCW magnetization at fields above $300$\,Oe.
 If the applied field is below $300$\,Oe, however, two anomalies emerge.
-First, the FCC and FCW curves start to deviate near $T_\textrm{C}$. \modif{Second, a local maximum arises at $T_\textrm{A}$ near 130\,K in the FCC data, which is also reported in other studies~\cite{Guguchia,Shin}.
-It disappears above 300\,Oe and below 50\,Oe, while a small hysteresis between FCC and FCW still remains at 50\,Oe.
-The field dependence of $T_A$ is relatively small, as shown in the inset of Fig.~\ref{fig:Magnetization}(b).
+First, the FCC and FCW curves start to deviate near $T_\mathrm{C}$.
+Second, a local maximum arises at $T_\mathrm{A}$ $\approx$ 130\,K in the FCC data, which is also reported in other studies~\cite{Guguchia,Kassem_M,kassemunconventional,Q_ZhangPRL,Soh,shin,Hu,Shen}.
+The local maximum disappears above 300\,Oe and below 50\,Oe, while a small hysteresis between FCC and FCW still remains at 50\,Oe.
+The field dependence of $T_\mathrm{A}$ is relatively small, as shown in the inset of Fig.~\ref{fig:Magnetization}(b).
+The fact that the anomaly disappears above $300$\,Oe, where the magnetization is saturated, suggests its origin is related to magnetic domains.
 A local minimum also emerges in the FCW magnetization albeit at higher temperature.
-As we will show later, this local minimum originates from the magnetic domain wall depinning upon warming, which is relatively common since depinning is enabled by increasing thermal energy.
-On the other hand, the depinning upon cooling observed in the FCC at $T_A$ is anomalous, and the focus of this study.
-The hysteresis between FCC and FCW magnetizations indicates it is unlikely that the local maximum and minimum in the FCC and FCW magnetization are due to a second order phase transition, which should not depend on magnetic history.}
+The hysteresis between FCC and FCW magnetizations indicates it is unlikely that the local maximum and minimum in the FCC and FCW magnetization are due to a second order phase transition, which should not depend on magnetic history.